ANJL and IBJR Unite in São Paulo to Oppose Tax Increase

 Call for Balanced and Predictable Regulation

 ANJL represents about 25 of the main authorised betting operators in Brazil.
-The association has opened talks with the federal government, calling for a fair and structured regulatory environment.
+The association has initiated discussions with the federal government, advocating for a fair and structured regulatory framework.

 As debate over the proposed tax continues, Brazil’s licensed betting operators urge authorities to protect the legal market gains, ensuring the sector remains sustainable.